 The water sources you helped protect and create continues to quench the thirst of many and they live because water is life

-Your sterling leadership qualities stood you out even amongst those who called the shots
+Your sterling leadership qualities stood you out even among those who called the shots

-You became the first African woman and the first environmentalist to win the Noble Peace Prize, truly a first amongst equals
+You became the first African woman and the first environmentalist to win the Noble Peace Prize, truly a first among equals

 Honour came to women and your country because you spoke up, took action and stirred others to do the same.

 Unborn generations shall learn of and keep in mind all you did to secure their future